gaoweifan/pyRadar/fpga_udp/src/mmwaveDFP_2G/ti/example/mmWaveLink_SingleChip_NonOS_Example/readme.txt

 *********************************************************************************************
 * This application showcases the basic radar features of AWR2243 ES 1.0/ES1.1 mmWave device *
-*  and mmWaveLink APIs usage on External Host environment with Non-OS environment.          *
+*  and mmWaveLink APIs usage on External Host environment for the same.                     *
 *********************************************************************************************

 Note: